-A General Principles
+1 General Principles

-The Statement of Accounts summarises the Council's transactions for the 2021/22 financial year and its overall financial position as at 31 March 2022.
+The Statement of Accounts summarises the Council's transactions for the 2022/23 financial year and its overall financial position as at 31 March 2023.
 The Council is required to prepare an annual Statement of Accounts by the Accounts and Audit (England) Regulations 2015 which require them to be prepared in accordance with proper accounting practices.
-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 (the Code), supported by International Financial Reporting Standards (IFRS).
+These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 (the Code) and the Update to the Code and Specifications for Future Codes for Infrastructure Assets, supported by International Financial Reporting Standards (IFRS).